 For economical but also for ecological imperatives each tritium process is designed to be as efficient as reasonably achievable.
-Basically the tritium inventory in any experiment should be minimized and all gaseous, liquid and solid waste is detritiated as far as possible.
-Only when an experimental process has proved theses capabilities does the inventory of tritium at TLK become available for experiments.
+In principle, the tritium inventory in any experiment should be minimized and all gaseous, liquid and solid waste is detritiated as far as possible.
+Only when an experimental process has proved these capabilities, the inventory of tritium at TLK becomes available for experiments.
 The simplified diagram shows the self-contained tritium cycle at TLK where tritium is delivered to experiments, recovered and reprocessed for further use.

-The tritium at TLK comes from Canada in the form of metal hydride and is essentially a waste product from their natural uranium fuelled, heavy (deuterated) water moderated CANDU reactors.
-The quantity of tritium delivered to TLK is first confirmed by calorimetric measurements before it is transferred to the Tritium Storage System.
-It is then prepared for experiments as required in either its pure form, mixed with other hydrogen isotopes or gases or even converted to tritiated water or tritiated methane.
-After use, the gases are detritiated and the recovered hydrogen isotope mixtures are passed to the Isotope Separation System (ISS) before being returned to the Tritium Storage System.
+Tritium is delivered in the form of metal hydride to TLK from Canada.
+There it is a waste product of CANDU reactors, which use heavy (deuterated) water as a moderator.
+Before the transfer to the Tritium Storage System, the quantity of tritium tritium delivered to TLK is first confirmed by calorimetric measurements.
+In a next step, it is prepared for the purpose of experiments in either its pure form, mixed with other hydrogen isotopes or gases, or converted to tritiated water or tritiated methane.
+After use, the gases are detritiated passing the recovered hydrogen isotope mixtures to the Isotope Separation System (ISS) before tritium is returned to the Tritium Storage System.

 The TLK has a comprehensive infrastructure, which is focused to support the technical experiments.
 The infrastructure includes:

-- the Tritium Storage System (TLG), which stores the tritium that is not in actual use in the experiments or other systems
+- the Tritium Storage System (TLG), which stores the tritium not used by experiments or other systems,

 Calorimetry of Tritium in the TLK

-The TLK has four different ways for the accounting of tritium.
+The TLK has four different ways for accounting tritium.
 The thermal power of tritium radioactive decay is 0.324 W/g and is used to measure accurately the quantity of a tritium sample.
-Before a delivery is accepted at TLK the amount of tritium is measured calorimetrically and correlated with the information provided by the supplier, noting the experimental accuracy and radioactive decay in transit.
-Only after verification is the tritium fed into the transfer system (TTS) and subsequent experiments.
-The TTS verifies the received amount of tritium with a volumetric measurement and as the case may be another calorimetric determination of the emptied transport vessel.
-Every transfer of tritium within the TLK requires a measurement and record of the amount of tritium transferred.
+Before a delivery is accepted at TLK, the amount of tritium is measured calorimetrically and is compared with the information provided by the supplier, considering the experimental accuracy and radioactive decay in transit.
+Only after verification tritium is fed into the transfer system (TTS) and subsequent experiments.
+The TTS verifies the received amount of tritium with a volumetric measurement and if necessary another calorimetric determination of the emptied transport vessel is done.
+Every transfer of tritium within the TLK requires a measurement and record of the transferred amount of tritium.

 |1984||First concept of a Tritium Laboratory|